omarovfrontend/avito/README.md

 # avito
-## Start project
+## Start project:
- - npm install
+ - npm install in terminal
- - node start
+ - npm start - to start the project.